 Suppliers will comply with all applicable competition laws and in particular not fix prices, rig bids, allocate customers or markets or exchange current, recent, or future pricing information with your competitors.

-Suppliers must be free from any conflicts of interest.
+Cambridge Consultants requires its Suppliers to disclose any conflicts of interest in their business dealings with Cambridge Consultants.
 A conflict of interest describes any circumstance that could cast doubt on your ability to act with total objectivity with regard to Cambridge Consultants’ interests.
-Conflict of interest situations may arise in many ways.
-If you feel that you have an actual or potential conflict with Cambridge Consultants or any of its employees, you must disclose such conflict to Cambridge Consultants management.
+Conflict of interest situations may arise in many ways and may arise unintentionally; therefore, it is important to be able to identify, declare and effectively manage conflicts of interest whenever they arise.
+If you feel that you have an actual, potential, or perceived conflict with Cambridge Consultants or any of its employees, you must promptly declare such conflict to Cambridge Consultants’ management.

-If you are aware of material, non-public information relating to Cambridge Consultants, its business, its customers or any other business partner, you must not buy or sell securities or engage in any other action to take advantage of that information, including not passing that information onto others.
+If you are aware of material, non-public information relating to Cambridge Consultants, its business, its clients, or any other business partner, you must not buy or sell securities or engage in any other action to take advantage of that information, including passing that information on to others.

 Deep tech